IntersectMBO/plutus/doc/plutus/howtos/writing-a-scalable-app.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's think of the on-chain state of our application as a **set of unspent transactions outputs** (a subset of the global UTXO set that is maintained by the ledger).
+There are no restrictions on how many different outputs or addresses our app can have -- a one-off trade between two parties only needs a single output, while a complex distributed application with governance, tokens and so forth might involve multiple Plutus scripts and a large number of unspent transaction outputs.

 .. figure:: ./utxos-1.png